kucherenko/jscpd/README.md

  - Detect duplications in programming source code, use semantic of programing languages, can skip comments, empty lines etc.
  - Detect duplications in embedded blocks of code, like `<script>` or `<style>` sections in html
  - Blame authors of duplications
- - Generate XML report in pmd-cpd format
+ - Generate XML report in pmd-cpd format, JSON report, HTML report
- - Generate JSON report
  - Integrate with CI systems, use thresholds for level of duplications
  - The powerful [API](docs/api.md) for extend functionality and usage